TravelMapping/Web/README.md

 This file needs to be readable by the web server but should not be served by the web server.
 Configure Apache to ensure this.

+Also create a file motd in the root of the directory server.
+This is the "message of the day" for TM.

+Now test it out.
+Hopefully everything will work!